butttons/flaggly/README.md

 ## Configuration
 You can interact with your instance once it's deployed.
 Before proceeding, you will need the following:
 1. URL of the worker.
 You can find this in the `Settings` tab of your worker, under `Domains & Routes`.
 Here you can also add a custom domain and disable the default worker domain entirely.
 2. The JWT keys for the API.
 You can generate the keys by using the `/__generate` endpoint.
 By default, it will generate a token with a 6 month expiry.
-You can create your own longer one at [jwt.io](https://www.jwt.io/)
+You can create your own longer one at [jwt.io](https://www.jwt.io/) or pass in a valid date string as `expiresAt` field to set the expiry time of the tokens.

 ```sh
 curl -X POST https://flaggly.[ACCOUNT].workers.dev/__generate \